FrancescaRicter/ADL-Weather-Phenomena-Classification/README.md

     - NumPy
     - scikit-learn

-2. Required Streamlit library
+2. Required Streamlit library, to install run the following command:
-    Ensure you have the following library installed on your system:
     *pip install streamlit*

-3. Run the following command in terminal : streamlit run WeatherPhenomena-Demo.py
+3. Run the following command in terminal to access the WebApp : streamlit run WeatherPhenomena-Demo.py

-4. Upload your image file and proceed with inference
+4. Upload your image file and perform inference

 # Assignment 1 - Initiate